-- WARNING An electrical socket must be protected by a 30mA-rated Type 'A' Residual Current Device (RCD) before installation and commissioning of the oven. - Always fit a wall-mountable isolator switch to isolate the oven entirely from the electrical supply in an emergency.
-The isolator must be visible, labelled as an emergency shutdown device, and easily accessible. - Check that the electrical requirements on the oven's information plate match the supply before connecting the power cable and turning the power on for the first time. - Before installation, it is recommended that a qualified and competent electrician first tests the electrical outlet for electrical safety. - Always ensure your hands are dry before touching any electrical components, including cables, switches, and plugs.
+- An electrical socket must be protected by a 30mA Type A Residual Current Device (RCD) before installation and commissioning of the oven. - Always fit a wall-mounted isolator switch to completely isolate the oven from the electrical supply.
+The isolator must be visible, labelled, and easily accessible by an operator. - Always check the electrical ratings on the nameplate before connecting power.